spatialillusions/milsymbol/docs/README.md

 Each symbol created with milsymbol is its own object and the properties of the object can be updated or added after that the symbol object is created.
-The symbol object also has methods to provide the symbol in different formats, and to provide information about the created symbol.
+The symbol object also has methods to provide the symbol in different formats and to provide information about the created symbol.

 All functionality in milsymbol is normally found under the `ms` namespace, but